grafana/mimir/docs/sources/migration-guide/migrating-from-thanos-to-mimir-with-thanos-sidecar.md

 ---
-title: "Migrating from Thanos to Mimir using Thanos Sidecar"
+title: "Migrate from Thanos to Mimir using Thanos sidecar"
-menuTitle: "Migrating from Thanos to Mimir using Thanos Sidecar"
+menuTitle: "Migrate from Thanos to Mimir using Thanos sidecar"
-description: "Learn how to migrate from Thanos to Mimir using the Thanos Sidecar"
+description: "Learn how to migrate from Thanos to Mimir using Thanos sidecar."
 weight: 10
 ---

-# Migrating from Thanos to Mimir using Thanos Sidecar
+# Migrate from Thanos to Mimir using Thanos sidecar

-This document guides an operator through the process of migrating a deployment of Thanos to Grafana Mimir making use of the Thanos sidecar to move their metrics over with a stepped workflow.
+As an operator, you can migrate a deployment of Thanos to Grafana Mimir by using Thanos sidecar to move metrics over with a stepped workflow.

 ## Overview